Have a question about whether your practice is covered under our PII policy? Contact our Member Connect team by emailing [email protected].

 - an unexpected death of a patient/resident

-- an adverse outcome of a patient/resident in your care
+- an adverse outcome for a patient/resident in your care

 - a complaint against you alleging negligence with regard to the care you provided to a patient/resident